Lia Pereira

 Lia Pereira (born March 5, 2004) is a Canadian single skater and pair skater.
-With her skating partner, Trennt Michaud, she is the 2022 CS Golden Spin of Zagreb bronze medallist and 2023 Canadian national bronze medallist.
+With her skating partner, Trennt Michaud, she is the 2025 Four Continents bronze medalist, a three-time Grand Prix medalist (including gold at the 2023 Grand Prix de France), the 2022 CS Golden Spin of Zagreb bronze medalist, and a three-time Canadian national medalist.

 Personal life

-Pereira was born on March 5, 2004, in Milton, Ontario, Canada.
+Pereira was born on March 5, 2004, in Milton, Ontario, Canada and is of Italian descent.

+In September 2023, she began commerce studies at the University of Guelph's Gordon S. Lang School of Business and Economics.

 Career

 Early years

 Pereira began learning to skate in 2012.
 During the 2017–18 season, while still competing at the pre-novice level as a singles skater, she formed a pairs skating partnership with James Robart-Morgan.
 Pereira/Robart-Morgan qualified to the 2018 Canadian Novice Championships, where they finished ninth.
 The partnership ended after one season, and she made her novice debut as a singles skater in the 2018–19 season.
 In an early international foray, she won the gold medal at Skate Milwaukee on the 2018 North American Series.
 Pereira was sixteenth at the 2019 Canadian Novice Championships.

 In her second season as a novice, Pereira was the silver medallist at the 2020 Skate Canada Challenge in that category.
 She went on to win the bronze medal at the 2020 Canadian Novice Championships.
 With the onset of the COVID-19 pandemic, both domestic and international competitions were heavily impeded, as was skater training.
 Pereira moved up to the junior level, with her most notable competition being a virtual Skate Canada Challenge, where she won the bronze medal.